HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

-Situational Data Needs of Public Health
+### Situational Data Needs of Public Health
-Key situational data needed by public health has remained relatively consistent and well established over this time, and is to support awareness of:
+Situational Data Needs of Public Health Key situational data needed by public health has remained relatively consistent and well established over this time, and is to support awareness of:
 1. Local, Regional and National case rates and trends
-2. Bed availability for treatment
+2. Bed
+   * Total Capacity
+   * Available (availability for treatment)
+   * Surge Capacity
 3. Other resources availability for treatment
    * Staff
    * Medications
    * Immunizations
    * Medical Equipment (e.g., Respirators, N95 Masks)
-  * Supplies (e.g., Cleaning Supplies, Facemasks)
+   * Supplies (e.g., Cleaning Supplies, Facemasks, PPE by Class)

 ### Situational Awareness
 Situational awareness represents an understanding of what resources are available or needed,